Thorn Alpha 8

 The IP rating is certainly fairly low for this lantern, but back when this lantern was new, this was a fairly common rating.

 The gear is located by lifting a hinged panel on the shoe.
-On the left is the ballast; top right is the ignitor and bottom right is the capacitor.
+On the left is the ballast; top right is the ignitor and bottom right is the capacitor (dated to 1983).
 It's quite cramped in there, especially when you are trying to fit the cable into the cable holder, as the wires to and from the ignitor get in the way.
 Space would be at an even greater premium if a NEMA socket were installed.

 The very creamy appearance of the lamp at full power.
 This is due to it being a SON Deluxe lamp.
 Warm up is fairly lengthy; for several minutes the lamp stays the same colour as a normal SON, but then gradually whitens.